You’ll Never Want to Encounter an Evil Elemental

 Most of these supernatural beings are relatively harmless.
 However, folklore, claims the existence of a kind of elemental that is quite vile and lurks near ancient ruins and burial mounds.
 Furthermore, elementals such as these often have a bizarre appearance.
 Frequently, these creatures are usually a mix of an animal with human-like facial features.

 Not only that, but parts of them are reported as decomposing flesh.

-For example, the evil kinds of elementals are accompanied with and an incredibly vile odor.
+For example, the evil kinds of elementals are accompanied with and an incredibly bad odor.
 Additionally, another trademark of an evil elemental is its piercing eyes that look incredibly malevolent and follow your every move.
 Finally, individuals that have seen an evil elemental can’t agree upon what they exactly are.

 The British Isles are Famous for Evil Elementals